-Did I mention these were so easy to make?
+Did I mention these lemon bars are so easy to make?

-First thing you need to do is preheat the oven to 350 degrees.
-Next, line a 9 x13-inch pan with foil or parchment paper.
+- First thing you need to do is preheat the oven to 350 degrees and line a 9 x13-inch pan with foil or parchment paper.
 Leave plenty of overhang around the edges so that you can lift the bars out of the pan before cutting.

-To make the filling, combine the cream cheese and sugar in a large bowl.
+- To make the filling, combine the cream cheese and sugar in a large bowl.
 Cream together until it’s smooth.
-Then, mix in the lemon juice, eggs, and vanilla until they are all incorporated into the cream cheese and sugar mixture.
+Then, mix in the flour, powdered sugar, lemon juice, eggs, and vanilla until they are all incorporated into the cream cheese and sugar mixture.